Nebraska Cornhuskers softball: Rhonda Revelle era

 Devaney hired former Nebraska pitcher Rhonda Revelle to replace Wolforth in 1993.
 Revelle inherited a program that hadn't made the NCAA tournament since 1988 but soon returned NU to national relevance.
 Nebraska did not miss the tournament from 1995 to 2007 and became a fixture in the national top twenty-five.
 In 1998, Nebraska completed the first undefeated season in Big 12 history and returned to the Women's College World Series – Revelle became the third person to reach the WCWS as a player and a head coach, and the first to do it at the same school.
 Nebraska won at least fifty games in each of the next three seasons, culminating in another WCWS appearance in 2002.
 NU's run of twelve consecutive top-twenty-five national finishes ended in 2007, and the following year the program missed the NCAA tournament for the first time since 1994.

 NU reached the WCWS in its second season in the Big Ten, the same year Revelle won her 768th game to pass former baseball coach John Sanders for the most victories by any coach at the university.
 Nebraska won the Big Ten for the first time in 2014.
 In 2019, Revelle was placed on paid administrative leave after allegations she harassed and emotionally abused players, but was reinstated after investigation without further punishment.
 Revelle won her 1,000th game at Nebraska in 2021.
+Revelle won her 1,200th game during a weekend series sweep over Rutgers in April 2026.